profilecity/vidur/docs/README.md

 ## Contributing
-There are several ways to start contributing to Vidur.
-See [contribution guide](./CONTRIBUTING.md) to get started.
+We welcome contributions from the community!
+Check out our [contribution guide](./CONTRIBUTING.md) to get involved and help us make Vidur even better.

 ## Contributors